 Well you might be thinking it’s just a tooth that’s fallen out.
 And yes you’re correct the simplicity is that a tooth has fallen out and another tooth will likely take its place however I too feel that it is an exciting time as the body sets about undertaking the vast number of changes required for this to take place.
 The importance of this transition and acknowledging the “work” the baby teeth have done to contribute to a person’s future health I don’t feel is something that can be glossed over with the simplicity of it’s just a tooth.

-When my kids where young I read many educational philosophy books including Steiner who speaks about the first seven years of life being about the physical body.
-I remember some time ago now (actually a decade!) before nodding off to sleep I asked a simple question “what comes next… after the physical body?”
+When our kids where young I read many educational philosophy books including Steiner who speaks about the first seven years of life being about the physical body.
+I remember a long time ago now before nodding off to sleep I asked a simple question “what comes next… after the physical body?”
 I drifted off with an open and curious mind and woke in what seemed like minutes later.
 I sat upright, reached for my paper and pen, switched on my bedside table light and began writing down everything being said over and over again in my head.
 When I stopped writing, I immediately drifted back to sleep to awake in the morning with a few “Arhas!”

-I had written that night about three “cycles” (as a vital mom called it!) – physical, chemical and emotional.
+I had written that night about three “cycles” – physical, chemical and emotional.
 I too used to wonder why they, physical, chemical and emotional, ran off my tongue so well in that order until I noticed that indeed there was an order.
 I’ve always imagined the physical, chemical and emotional selves like the points of a triangle.
 As we journey through the course of life the triangle rotates so a different aspect of our self is pointing forward.
-The other two are still present percolating in the back ground and doing there “thing.”
+The other two are still present percolating in the back ground and doing their “thing.”